Healthy Fats For Brain Health

 The significance of these types of fat goes beyond just physical health; they play an integral part in nourishing our minds too.

-As we delve deeper into understanding how these healthy fats function within our bodies, keep in mind that the journey towards better isn’t just about what we exclude from our diets but also about embracing those nutrients that fuel us holistically – body and mind alike.
+As we delve deeper into understanding how these healthy fats function within our bodies, keep in mind that the journey towards better mental wellness isn’t just about what we exclude from our diets but also about embracing those nutrients that fuel us holistically – body and mind alike.

 Thus, paving the way to discuss further on how different types of fat bear importance in brain function.